lgutter/libft_xcode_tests/README.md

 These are my personal tests for libft, written in objective C using the XCTest framework within Xcode.

-All functions in Part 1 and Part 2 are tested, but there is no NULL protection testing.\
+All functions are tested (part 1, 2 and bonus), but there is no NULL protection testing.\
 These also do not tests cases where the real function breaks, so consider these tests the basics!\
 You might however, find errors not found by some other tests on GitHub.